U.S. Supreme Court curbs FTC's power to recoup ill-gotten gains

 WASHINGTON (Reuters) - The U.S. Supreme Court on Thursday made it more difficult for the Federal Trade Commission to force scam artists and companies that engage in deceptive business practices to return ill-gotten gains obtained from consumers, ruling in favor of a criminally convicted payday lender who challenged the agency.

-The ruling represented a major triumph for business groups, which had complained that the FTC had been aggressively extracting billions of dollars in monetary awards from businesses over the last few years.

-The justices found that the consumer protection agency overstepped its authority in its practice of seeking court orders to make fraudsters return money improperly obtained from consumers in the form of restitution or disgorgement.
+The justices found that the agency overstepped its authority in its practice of seeking court orders to make fraudsters return money improperly obtained from consumers in the form of restitution or disgorgement.
+Business groups have complained that the FTC aggressively extracted billions of dollars in monetary awards from companies in recent years.

 The ruling limits the agency’s authority to seek restitution under one section of a U.S. law called the Federal Trade Commission Act that lets it sue lawbreakers and authorizes judges to issue permanent injunctions.
 The justices ruled that the provision does not give judges the authority to order defendants to return money to consumers.

-The decision represented a blow to the FTC, which frequently uses the provision to win monetary awards for consumers directly in court by bringing dozens of cases every year.
-For example, it obtained court orders for more than $723 million in the 2019 fiscal year.
+The FTC said that it had used the so-called 13(b) authority to return $11.2 billion to consumers in the past five years.

-Now the FTC will have to use other lengthier and more complicated legal avenues to obtain restitution for consumers or ask Congress to amend the law.
+Now the FTC will have to use other lengthier and more complicated legal avenues to obtain restitution for consumers unless Congress takes action.
 The FTC’s commissioners last year asked Congress to pass a law specifically allowing the agency to demand disgorgement.

-Two Democratic U.S. House of Representatives lawmakers, Frank Pallone and Jan Schakowsky, said they would hold a hearing next week to consider legislation “that would restore the FTC’s longstanding authorities to provide redress to consumers who’ve been scammed.”
+“Protecting consumers and compensating them for harm is a paramount duty of the FTC,” said Democratic Senator Maria Cantwell, who chairs the Senate Commerce Committee.
+“We are working to move legislation immediately to make sure this authority is properly protected.”

+“This ruling is a gut punch to the FTC,” Democratic Senator Ed Markey added.

-The business practices of Tucker and his company, AMG Capital Management, targeting low-income borrowers led to the largest court-ordered settlement in the FTC’s history, totaling $1.27 billion.
-Tucker and his company appealed a ruling by the San Francisco-based 9th U.S. Circuit Court of Appeals that endorsed the agency’s authority to recoup the money.
+Tucker and his company appealed a ruling by the San Francisco-based 9th U.S. Circuit Court of Appeals that endorsed the agency’s authority to recoup ill-gotten gains.

 Payday loans involve the lending of a relatively small amounts of money at high interest rates, sometimes to be repaid when the borrower gets their next paycheck.
 Payday loans have been linked to increases in defaults and personal bankruptcies.